Human and pathogen genomics of tuberculosis

 - Antimicrobial Resistance and Healthcare Associated Infections, Host Pathogens Interactions , Enteric infections, Tuberculosis

-- Clinical Research, Discovery Research, Genomics, Global Health, Public Health
+- Translational and Clinical Research, Discovery Research, Genomics, Global Health, Public Health

 - Doherty Department